jorgebarrero/el_arte_de_programar/content/categories/about-awake.md

 ---
 name: About Awake
-image: uploads/about-hero.jpg
+image: /uploads/about-hero.jpg
-description: Awake improvements
+description: >-
+  All about the Awake Nuxt Template.
 ---

-Awake improvements
+All about the Awake Nuxt Template